Top 5 Security Features in Intune

 - Devices with unwanted apps

-Accordingly, all enrolled devices in Azure has a compliance status, even if there’s no assigned policy.
+Accordingly, all enrolled devices in Azure are compliant, even if there’s no assigned policy.
 Furthermore, the status became more important if you don’t mark devices with no compliance policy assigned as compliant.

 - To configure this setting, navigate to Microsoft Intune, Device Compliance and Compliance policy settings.